The Reed Foundation

 Direct Grants (Ad hoc)

-• Occasional major grants to organizations aligned with Foundation priorities
+• Occasional major grants to organisations aligned with Foundation priorities

 Priority Areas